 - 2013 Studied Healing Birth Stories with Maureen Campion and Sarina LaMarche

 - 2009 - 2017 worked with Gail Tully of Spinning Babies and Belly Mapping

 2014 Studied Dyamic Body Balancing with Carol Phillips

 2014 Earned Certified Preceptor status with Kate Jordan

-Adrienne is continuously studying and adding to her repertoire through deep investigation of anatomy and kinesiology of the woman in the childbearing year.
+Adrienne is continuously studying and adding to her repertoire through deep investigation of anatomy and kinesiology of the person in the childbearing year.

 What are orthopedic methods?

 Orthopedic method involves a combination of several techniques to dynamically balance the body.
 First a structural analysis is done.
 This determines where the tight areas versus the loose areas of your body are effecting the muscles and bones of the body.
 Next, if necessary, muscle testing is done to determine if there is an area of injury.
 Past injuries can affect your pregnancy.
 Addressing them before labor begins will reduce and possibly eliminate muscle spasms, cramping, or tears.
 Third, ahhhh, the muscles are massaged using a variety of techniques that include: relaxation, Swedish, myofascial release, strain counter-strain, muscle energy technique, and mobilization of the joints.
 Finally, you are shown self care methods to take home with you.
 This will make the bodywork last longer and give you the tools to prepare for your birth experience.